somewhere-somehow-cal/swsh-public-api/README.md

-# Fern SDK Generated Repository
+# swsh Public API SDK

 This repository contains code that is automatically generated using [Fern](https://framer.buildwithfern.com/).